 #2 - Crepe Paper

-Crepe paper is pretty much a coated tissue paper and has a crinkled surface to it.
+Crepe paper is coated tissue paper and has a crinkled surface to it.
 This type of paper comes in many different colors and patterns and is very easily available in any arts and crafts store.
 There are a few different types of crepe paper that you can find and if you're looking to make floral décor or party décor, you should be going for an Italian-made crepe paper.
 Cheaper crepe paper will not last as long and can tear very easily so they are more suited to kids' projects.

 #3 - Cardstock